abraha2/custoblocks-voice-assistant/README.md

 ## Welcome to RPI-home-assistant
   The very first open source, fully customisable, voice assistant for the Raspberry Pi!

-  <i>This code was inspired by Programming Hero, a YouTuber who aims to make coding more fun, for everyone.</i>
+  <i>This code was inspired by (and partly borrowed from) Programming Hero, a YouTuber who aims to make coding more fun, for everyone.</i>

 In order to use this application, you may need [some basic Python skills.](https://www.learnpython.org/)